Prolia® injection

 • an unusual reaction to denosumab, other medicines, foods, dyes, or preservatives

-• pregnant or trying to get pregnant
+• pregnancy or trying to get pregnant

 • breast-feeding

-A special MedGuide will be given to you before each treatment.
+This medicine is for injection under the skin.
+A health care professional will administer it in a hospital or clinic setting.
+A special MedGuide will provide you with information before each treatment.
 Be sure to read this information carefully each time.

-Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.
+If you think you have taken too much of this medicine, contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.